efren-palacios/duellinks/_posts/pages/other/2018-01-01-mcs-hall-of-fame.md

 category: page
 date: 2018-01-01
 comments: false
-description: These are the duel links meta top player council members.
-They are the core of everything that concerns the meta of yugioh duel links.
+description: Here you'll find all the top players that have taken part in an MCS as well as all the sponsors!
-keywords: top player council, top players, council, best player, best players
+keywords: mcs, sponsors, meta championship series, top players, ycs, ocg
 permalink: /other/mcs-hall-of-fame/
 hide: true
 ---

 {% include heading.html title=page.title %}

-#### Top players that have participated in the event:
+#### Top players that have participated in the event

 | Player | Accomplishment |
 |:----------:|:----------:|